Updated: November 2016

-- You buy or sell a home
+- Buy or refinance a home

-Consider raising or lowering your coverage when:
+You may want to consider raising or lowering your life insurance policy's coverage when:

 - You get married or divorced